school-brainhack/school-brainhack.github.io/content/en/guide.md

 ##### Use reply to continue conversations

-* To refer to a previous message in your own message, you can click the arrow on the top right of the reffered message.
+* To refer to a previous message in your own message, you can click the arrow on the top right of the referred message.

 <details>